mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/README.md

 ## **What is the process?**

 All Staff will take part in the Annual Winter Performance Review Process.
-Some teams will take part in a mid-year review cycle.
-This mid-year review cycle is a helpful checkpoint for feedback.
-Compensation will only be reviewed during the annual Winter Performance Review cycle.
+R&D will take part in a mid-year review cycle.
+The intent of the mid-year review cycle is to promote timely performance feedback.
+As other teams grow in size, mid-year reviews may extend to additional teams.
+Compensation is only reviewed during the annual Winter Performance Review cycle.
 If you have recently joined, your manager may prefer to wait for the [90 day New Colleague review](https://handbook.mattermost.com/contributors/onboarding#new-colleague-90-day-feedback-process) in lieu of the formal review processes.

 * Placeholder for link to Mid-Year Review
   * Criteria: Staff members at Mattermost between 90 days and 6 months